 - Repayment of any business debt

 - Payment of HMRC tax bill (borrowing to pay an inheritance tax bill is acceptable)

 The above list is not exhaustive but covers the reasons most commonly seen.

-If your client(s) took their mortgage before 4 March 2010 and are currently on our Standard Mortgage Rate (SMR), your client will also have access to borrow back and payment holiday facilities.
+If your client(s) took out their mortgage product deal with Nationwide on or before 3 March 2010, they will move/have moved to our Standard Mortgage Rate (SMR) at the end of their deal.
+Your client will also have access to borrow back and payment holiday facilities.
 Please be aware that if your client chooses to switch to a new mortgage product, they will no longer have access to these facilities.

 If your client(s) make mortgage payments exceeding the contracted monthly amounts, these overpayments will form an 'Overpayment Reserve'.
 Your client can then choose to (with prior permission from Nationwide) utilise this Overpayment Reserve to lower future monthly mortgage payments should they wish.
 As a result, when completing a rate switch application, the Overpayment Reserve will be included in the Total Mortgage Balance and used to calculate the Loan to Value (LTV) of the application.

 If the client wants to remove the Overpayment Reserve, you will need to complete and return the Overpayment Reserve Removal Form The Overpayment Reserve will be removed on the same day if the request is received by 3pm and will be removed on the next working day if it’s received after 3pm.
 Once this has been removed, you will need to start a new rate switch application.

 Please complete the Overpayment Reserve Removal Form and follow the instructions on the form.

 Your client may be able to take a payment holiday if they took their mortgage out prior to 4 March 2010.

 Your clients can apply to take a payment holiday of between 1 to 12 months.
 To apply your client must have: